WGER: Sale and move to 106.3

 On September 20, 2022, at noon, after playing "Unstoppable" by Sia, WGER flipped to a classic alternative rock format focused on 1990s and 2000s hits, branded as "106.3 The Core".
 The first song on The Core was "Plush" by Stone Temple Pilots.
-With the change, the station adds the WRIF Detroit-based Dave & Chuck The Freak for mornings, becoming the first non-Beasley Broadcasting-owned affiliate for the show; Mack joins as midday host after previously hosting that shift at WIOG, and ‘Clay Bird’ Pierce remains as programming director and afternoon host.
+With the change, the station added the WRIF Detroit-based Dave & Chuck The Freak for mornings, becoming the first non-Beasley Broadcasting-owned affiliate for the show; Mack joins as midday host after previously hosting that shift at WIOG, and ‘Clay Bird’ Pierce remains as programming director and afternoon host.
 It calls itself "The rock alternative" in reference to the market's mainstream rock station WKQZ and classic rock station WILZ.

-On August 27, 2025, the station was reported to have tweaked towards a wider variety of alternative music from the 1980s through the 2010s, with a few current songs, and greatly reducing the play of harder titles.
-This was likely in response to declining ratings in recent surveys.